0xdespot/lido-csm-dashboard/README.md

 - `GET /api/operator/{address_or_id}` - Get operator rewards data
   - Query param: `?detailed=true` for validator status and APY
+  - Query param: `?history=true` for all historical distribution frames
+  - Query param: `?withdrawals=true` for withdrawal/claim history
+- `GET /api/operator/{address_or_id}/strikes` - Get detailed validator strikes
 - `GET /api/operators` - List all operators with rewards
 - `GET /api/health` - Health check

 ## Understanding APY Metrics

-The dashboard shows three APY metrics when using the `--detailed` flag:
+The dashboard shows three APY metrics when using the `--detailed` or `--history` flags:

 | Metric | What It Means |
 |--------|---------------|